Looking for the best things to do in Split, Croatia?

 JOIN A SPLIT WALKING TOUR

-During your visit, there are many Split walking tours that can be easily booked through Get Your Guide, each offering very reasonable rates which can be upgraded to include wine and food tasting.
+During your visit, there are many Split walking tours that can be easily booked online, each offering very reasonable rates that can be upgraded to include wine and food tasting.

 Most Split walking tours last between one and two hours and can be selected on what areas of the city you would like to visit including the palace and the port.

 See below the most top-rated walking tour in Split and book online in advance to be guaranteed the best rates.